Israeli-owned ship docked in Dubai after mysterious blast

 The blast on the ship, a Bahamian-flagged roll-on, roll-off vehicle cargo vessel, recalled a string of attacks on foreign oil tankers in 2019 that the U.S. Navy blamed on Iran.
 Tehran denied any role in the suspected assaults, which happened near the Strait of Hormuz, a key oil chokepoint.

-Israeli ambassador to the U.S. and U.N, Gilad Erdan, told Israel’s Army Radio on Sunday that “it was no secret that the Iranians are trying to harm Israeli targets” and alleged the explosion on the ship bore the hallmarks of other Iranian attacks.
+Israeli ambassador to the U.S. and U.N., Gilad Erdan, told Israel’s Army Radio on Sunday that “it was no secret that the Iranians are trying to harm Israeli targets” and alleged the explosion on the ship bore the hallmarks of other Iranian attacks.

 The Helios Ray had discharged cars at various ports in the Persian Gulf before making its way out of the Middle East toward Singapore.
 The blast hit as the ship was sailing from the Saudi port Dammam out of the Gulf of Oman, forcing it to turn to Dubai, in the United Arab Emirates, for inspection.